kazeevn/Canecycle-of-Caerbannog/README.md

 Usage - Python API
 ==================
-The system consists of several independent components - if so desired you can, for example, supply your own optimizer or data source.
+The system consists of several independent components - if so desired you can, for example, supply your own optimization algorithm or data source.

 Classes descriptions
 --------------------